 HypnoVR is a multisensory tool that combines hypnosis techniques with virtual reality and music therapy.
-Tested in hospitals in France with four clinical studies, it has been demonstrated to effectively reduce the stress and anxiety before certain procedures.
+Tested in hospitals in France with four clinical studies, it has been demonstrated to effectively reduce stress and anxiety before certain procedures.
 In some cases, it has even made it possible to use local rather than general anesthesia or to reduce the intake of anxiolytics or morphine before and after surgery.
 We spoke to Thibault Koehl, communication manager at HypnoVR.

 MedicalExpo e-magazine: Why did you decide to combine hypnosis and virtual reality?

 Thibault Koehl: HypnoVR was created by two anesthesiologists and hypnotherapists.
 It started from the observation that they regularly used hypnosis in the operating room to complement anesthesia with proven effectiveness.
 But due to lack of time, staff and organization they could not perform as many hypnosis sessions as necessary or as requested by patients.
-As a result, they decided to develop hypnosis without the organizational constraints.
-At the same time in 2016 there was an emergence of virtual reality and the general public began to hear about it.
-They therefore decided to take medical hypnosis techniques and associate them with virtual reality to make an autonomous tool available at any time.
+As a result, they decided to develop hypnosis without organizational constraints.
+At the same time in 2016, there was an emergence of virtual reality and the general public began to hear about it.
+They, therefore, decided to take medical hypnosis techniques and associate them with virtual reality to make an autonomous tool available at any time.
 More than 100 studies have already shown the impact of virtual reality on pain sensation.

 MedicalExpo e-magazine: How does it work?